 What is the solution?

-For more information on Mississippi River wildlife watch the video on the right side of this page, visit the National Audubon Society’s Mississippi River Initiative or the Mississippi National River and Recreation Area.
+For more information on Mississippi River wildlife watch the video on the right side of this page or visit the Mississippi National River and Recreation Area.